scootercompanion/scootercompanion.github.io/docs/assets/engineering.0x.scootercompanion/description.md

 &nbsp;

 Compatibility:
-Requires iOS 12.4 or later.
+Requires iOS 9.0 or later.
 Compatible with iPhone, iPod Touch and iPad
 &nbsp;

 One of the first E-Scooter hacking apps available for iOS/ipadOS
 &nbsp;

-New Features in 0.2-Build9
+New Features in 0.3-Build1
-- Fixed Connection Issue when Scooter had empty Name.
-- Color Theme can now be changed via Settings.
+- Scooters can now be activated
-- Fixed the Speed Limit Slider, again :)
-- Multiple Design Improvements for Devices with small Screens.
-- Screen will stay active, when Information View is being viewed.
-- Connection bug fix
+- Robustified region change
+- Minor UI and bugfixes
+- Robustified release candidate for App Store
 &nbsp;

 The Scooter Companion app allows users to see stats about their scooter -